 Should You Read It?

 Those 5* are inevitable.
-To reiterate – the book lands on November 2nd, be prepared!
+To reiterate – the book lands on November 2nd, prepare yourselves!
 I don’t know if my review of The Witch Collector does it justice, but I hope you get to experience it for yourself.
 Some trigger warnings include death of a family member, mind control, blood and violence, sex.